-Transport for London (TfL) has developed the new seven-hour course ‘Van Smart’ that is specifically designed for van drivers and meets the mandatory Vulnerable Road User driver training requirements of CLOCS (Construction Logistics and Cycle Safety), FORS Silver and TfL’s WRRR (Work Related Road Risks).
+Transport for London (TfL) has developed the new seven-hour course ‘Van Smart’ that is specifically designed for van drivers and meets the mandatory Vulnerable Road User driver training requirements of CLOCS (Construction Logistics and Community Safety), FORS Silver and TfL’s WRRR (Work Related Road Risks).

 The Van Smart driver training programme endorsed by DVSA, aims to reduce work-related road risks and create long-term behaviour changes in the van sector by bringing about professionalism amongst the drivers.